 - Naturally-sourced.
 Latex collected from rubber trees makes natural rubber products.
 The Para tree is grown through sustainable methods.
 It will help in balancing the carbon dioxide in the atmosphere.

 - Sustainable.
 The tree, which is the source, features a renewable feature.
-Should the tree deteriorate in producing latex, then you can replant without any hassle.
+Should the tree deteriorate in producing latex, then you can replant it without any hassle.

-Notrax - Sani-Tuff Premium Rubber Cutting Board, Professional Grade uses only 100% natural, high-density rubber – free from synthetics, dyes, and adhesives.
+- Notrax - Sani-Tuff Premium Rubber Cutting Board, Professional Grade, uses only 100% natural, high-density rubber – free from synthetics, dyes, and adhesives.
 Plus, it's NSF-certified for safety.